ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-02-22-full-text-search-how-it-works.md

 The biggest and the most pervasive challenge developers meet is the synonym problem.
 Any language is rich and any term can be expressed using different variants.
 It can be variants of a name, for example, varicella and chickenpox, variants of spelling, e.g. “dreamed” and “dreamt”.
 Another aspect of the synonym problem that might cause difficulties is the use of abbreviations (TV, Dr., Prof.) acronyms (GIF, FAQ) and initials.
 Like in the previous example, some documents may not simply contain full or alternative variant.
 The existence of dialects also complicates the search.
 For example, users might not meet results “colour”, querying “color”, or searching for “trainer” find shoes instead of a mentor.
 Same problem with obsolete terms.
-If you ‘google for’ a modern term, you will most likely miss resources, that unpack the issue using only obsolete terminology.
+If you 'google for' a modern term, you will most likely miss resources, that unpack the issue using only obsolete terminology.
 Another problem is homonyms.
 These are words, that being spelled in the same way mean completely different things.
 Searching for words like “Prince”, the user sees the results about the members of the royal family, the singer and other.
 Especially often this problem happens with personal names, and even more often, with words that function both as names and other parts of speech, for instance, “summer”, “will”, “spencer”, etc.
 The second aspect of homonyms issue is false cognate.
 It happens when a word has the same spelling in different languages, but different meanings.
 Full text search algorithms and engines are unable to find results by facets.
-If the user queries “All issues of New York Times about business from 1990 to 1995”, it will not show relevant data, because they don’t know such facets as topic and publication date, unless it’s not enhanced with metadata search.
+If the user queries “All issues of New York Times about business from 1990 to 1995”, it will not show relevant data, because they don't know such facets as topic and publication date, unless it's not enhanced with metadata search.
 Also note, you need special ways to include information from images, audio- and video files to the list of results.
 The other type of full text search implementation challenges is providing high performance on both stages – indexing and searching.
 Assume, we have already built an index of terms that a set of documents contains for the current date snapshot.
 Typically, that stage could demand a lot of time but we could do with it as long as it is a one-time run task.
 However, for every real system the amount of information increases with the time, so we still need continuous indexing.
 As for the search stage, we cannot afford to wait forever while searching.
 As the index size could be very large, the straightforward ways of navigating over the index are not efficient.
 So special data structures are used to store and navigate the index, typically different types of trees and custom structures are among them.